Creator Questions: Getting started

 Your tracking ID should be in this format: UA-000000-01.
 If you need more help finding this information, check out these pointers from Google.

-(1) Head to your Google Analytics account and navigate to your desired account, property, and view.
+(1) Head to your Google Analytics account and navigate to your admin settings.

 If your project has already launched, you should use your main project URL.
 If you haven't launched yet, you can use your project preview URL.
 Once you launch, you can update this to your project's main URL.